rquadri/castle/README.md

 known, so this becomes an unsupervised classification problem.
-Over time, of course, a company can build up feedback that can be used to train a model -- Castle itself is a recent startup and is still very much in the phase of learning about user behavior, and in gathering sufficient feedback data.
+Over time, of course, a company can build up feedback that can be used to train a model -- Castle itself is a recent startup and is still very much in the phase of learning user behavior, and in gathering sufficient feedback data.

 What are the possible ways to detect compromised user accounts in an unsupervised fashion?
 A straightforward, common-sense approach would be to apply a set of rules and heuristics to whatever features of user activity are being logged.
-For instance, if a user is suddenly logging in using a new device, or is logging in from a new country, how should you handle that situation?
+For instance, if a user appears to be suddenly logging in using a new device, or is logging in from a new country, how should you handle that situation?
 What if the user is logging in using a new device *and* from a new country?
-For a completely unsupervised approach, we can imagine making common-sense decisions to account for each case.
+For a completely unsupervised approach, we can imagine making common-sense decisions in each case.
 For instance: